okeatama/ICFSlides/README.md

 # ICFSlides
 Web scraper to automate mass slides

+Libraries used is in requirements.txt.
+Create a python virtual environment (or use global at your own risk) and install libraries and dependencies using `pip install requirements.txt`

 Included is scraped bible (New Jerusalem Bible) from https://www.catholic.org/bible/book.php, can be found in bible/bible.json.
 0.json - 72.json are each books in the bible.
 To access the bible's verses, use python

 ```